polyaxon/polyaxon/docs/guides/best-practices-for-deploying-polyaxon.md

     - tutorials
 ---

-Deploying Polyaxon can be hard, not only because because it requires using Kubernetes, a tool that is not yet accessible to several teams, but also because it is a stateful application.

 In this guide we will try to go through several aspects of Polyaxon deployment that we think any user trying to use Polyaxon in production mode should think about.

+Polyaxon uses Kubernetes, a tool that is rapidly getting adopted by several teams, but running stateful application on Kubernetes could be hard.

 ## Scheduling